Refugee Flows and Transnational Ethnic Linkages

 Heidrun Bohnet, Université de Genève

 These effects remain poorly understood, however.
 One of the most plausible links between cross-border refugee flows and the spread of conflict has to do with the impact of migration flows on the ethnic balance of host countries.
 Cultural similarity may facilitate refugee integration, but refugee flows can also foster tensions among ethnic groups.
 However, there is a lack of systematic data on the ethnic composition of refugee flows, making it difficult to test these claims.
 Existing datasets, available from the United Nations High Commissioner for Refugees, list refugee host and asylum countries, along with aggregate refugee counts.
-However, information on refugee ethnicity, religion, language use, etc, is not currently available.
+To improve research on the migration-conflict connection, the research team created a new dataset including information on refugee ethnicity, religion and language use.
+This data was used to assess the effects of refugee flows taking into account ethnical linkages.